Embeddings

 Copy

-We select which embeddings model we want to use.
-In this case we are going to use text-embedding-ada-002 which is the one recommended by OpenAI in its embeddings documentation.
+We select the embedding model we want to use.
+In this case, we will use text-embedding-ada-002, which is the one recommended by OpenAI in their embeddings documentation.

 model_openai = "text-embedding-ada-002"